Ircam-WAM/improtech-website/pages/Bios.md

 ---
 <img src="../images/Tzanetakis.jpg" width="320" style="float:left" hspace="10">
 ####George Tzanetakis
-George Tzanetakis is a Professor in the Department of Computer Science with cross-listed appointments in ECE and Music at the University of Victoria, Canada.
+is a Professor in the Department of Computer Science with cross-listed appointments in ECE and Music at the University of Victoria, Canada.
 He is Canada Research Chair (Tier II) in the Computer Analysis and Audio and Music since 2010 and received the